 Lymph node location

-The lymph nodes are strategically located at anatomical locations where they are most able to receive immunological signals from around the body.
-The total number of nodes is not known, but there are likely to be hundreds.
-Each node is well-supplied by both lymphatic and blood vessels, which allow lymphocytes to enter and exit.
-They are contained within a tough capsule, and surrounded by specialised fatty deposits, which may give some physical protection.
+The lymph nodes are strategically located at locations where they can be easily reached by immune cells travelling around the body.
+The exact total number of human nodes is not known, but each person is thought to have at least 500.
+Each lymph node is well-supplied by both lymphatic vessels and blood vessels, which allow lymphocytes to enter and exit.
+The nodes are contained within a tough capsule, and surrounded by specialised fatty deposits, both of which may give some physical protection.

 Lymph node structure

-Each human lymph node is up to 20mm in diameter, and is divided into compartments, with important functions in enabling communication between lymphocytes.
+Each human lymph node is up to 20mm in diameter, and is divided into compartments.
+Each compartment has important functions in enabling communication between lymphocytes.
 The outer layer (Cortex) contains the B-cell areas, or follicles.
 The middle layer (Paracortex) is mostly populated by T cells and dendritic cells (Figure 1).
 The paracortex also contains specialised blood vessels (high endothelial venules) through which many B and T cells enter the node.
-The lymph vessels enter the nodes at the outer edge, between the capsule and the cortex, and also penetrate deep within the nodes, via conduits.
+The lymph vessels enter the nodes at the outer edge, between the capsule and the cortex, and also penetrate deep within the nodes, via channels called conduits.
 T and B cells leave the node via “efferent” lymphatic vessels, found in the central “medullary” region.
-All these structures are maintained by a network of non-lymphoid cells that also actively influence immune responses.
+All these structures are maintained by a network of fibrous non-lymphoid cells that can also actively influence immune responses.

 Co-ordinated movement of cells in lymph nodes

 T cells enter the lymph nodes through high endothelial venules, and move around within the T-cell area, transiently interacting with large numbers of dendritic cells.
 They finally leave the node via the efferent lymphatic vessels.
-B cells enter by the same route, and migrate through the T-cell area to the follicles, before finally leaving the node and re-entering the circulation.
+B cells enter by the same route and migrate through the T-cell area to the follicles, before finally leaving the node and re-entering the circulation.
 These migratory patterns give dendritic cells, T cells, and B cells many opportunities to interact.
-The cells may travel on a network of microscopic fibres, further increasing their chances of interacting.
+The appear to travel along the fibrous structural network that supports the node, further increasing their chances of interacting.

 Responding to new infections